Efficient Evaluation of LLM Performance with Statistical Guarantees: Investigating Sampling With/Without Replacement

 \section{Investigating Sampling With/Without Replacement}

 A natural question is whether we can sample questions \textit{without replacement}, since re-querying the same question appears wasteful.
 An instinctive ad-hoc implementation is to ``zero out" the sampling probabilities of previously-queried questions and renormalize before drawing the next index.
 However, making this change while keeping the same PAI estimator and variance estimate is not theoretically supported and can be empirically harmful at moderate-to-large budgets.
 Recall that Theorem \ref{thm:martingale-clt} was proven via a martingale CLT and that our proof treated $\Delta_t := \phi_t - \theta$, with

 as martingale differences/increments with respect to the filtration $\F_t$.
 With with-replacement sampling, at each round we draw our next question $I_t \sim q_t(\cdot)$ (c.f. our hybrid sampling policy in Eq.~\ref{eq:final-hybrid-sampling-policy}) over the full question bank, and the inverse-probability correction in $\phi_t$ uses $q_t(I_t)$.
-This alignment is what enables our martingale structure and makes Assumptions \ref{ass:var-stabilize}-\ref{ass:lindeberg} plausible: as our model-factor estimate $(\uhat^{(t)}, \Sigmahat^{(t)})$ stabilizes as we observe more question labels, the predicted probabilities $\phat^{(t)}$ and, by extension, the sampling policy $q_t(\cdot)$, also stabilize.
+This alignment is what enables our martingale structure and makes Assumptions \ref{ass:var-stabilize}--\ref{ass:lindeberg} plausible: as our model-factor estimate $(\uhat^{(t)}, \Sigmahat^{(t)})$ stabilizes as we observe more question labels, the predicted probabilities $\phat^{(t)}$ and, by extension, the sampling policy $q_t(\cdot)$, also stabilize.
 This is important because now it is reasonable that the average conditional variance $n_b^{-1} \sum_{t=1}^{n_b} \Var(\Delta_t \mid \F_{t-1})$ converges to a finite limit $v^2$---the crux of Assumption \ref{ass:var-stabilize}.